SuprCorp/Lucore-OS/README.md

 # Information
 Lucore OS is a full-fledged OS that is very advanced.
-Size: The size of the operating system is less than 1.5 GB.
+Size: The size of the operating system is less than 600 MB.
 System Requirements: (Minimum) Intel Celeron (any), 2GB RAM, 32GB storage, Intel Iris Xe graphics.
 (Recommended) Intel Core i5, 8GB RAM, 256GB storage, Intel Iris Xe graphics.

 # Lucore 6.0